blaues0cke/dotfiles/README.md

 This project is separated in a lot of scripts you can execute by yourself.
 Here is an overview:

 * `install-automator.sh`:   Install all Automator scripts that have been included in the backup before
 * `install-fonts.sh`:       Install all fonts that have been included in the backup before
+* `install-logic-links.sh`: Installs all symlinks required to use a external ssd with Logic Pro
 * `install-software.sh`:    Installs all the tools I need using `brew` and `mas`

 ## Manually